 I use the All Clear Mint Cleanser twice a day, and this was a godsend when I had nausea.
 I would wash my face with cold water+All Clear Mint Cleanser and it made me feel less dizzy and nauseous.

 Banish products helped with dry skin and stretch marks:

-Then I noticed my skin becoming more dry, so I would use the Banish oil, Vitamin C Creme, and Banish Elixir regularly on my face.
+Then I noticed my skin becoming drier, so I would use the Banish Oil, Vitamin C Creme, and Banish Elixir regularly on my face.
 I would also spray the elixir on my face while working, to keep my skin extra hydrated.
-I also would mix all three products and use on my belly area after a shower to keep my tummy hydrated and to prevent stretch marks.
+I also would mix all three products and use them on my belly area after a shower to keep my tummy hydrated and to prevent stretch marks.
 Vitamin C is perfectly safe to use during pregnancy, and I need all the collagen building help I can get!